Human Trafficking - Full Report

 • Freedom Fund reports $52 per person affected for the Northern India hotspot and $49 per person for the Southern India hotspot.
 However, “person affected” is not exactly defined in the report.

-• Using just the reduction of the number of people in bondage and the overall investment of $15.8M, we get about $126 per person.
+• Using just the reduction of the number of people in bondage and the overall investment of $15.8M gives $126 per person.
 This seems quite low, but perhaps not impossibly so.

-• However, given the methodological limitation below and this assessment relying on only two reports, we cannot take the number as a face-value cost-effectiveness estimate for the Freedom Fund.
+• However, given the methodological limitation below and this assessment relying on only two reports, the number cannot be taken as a face-value cost-effectiveness estimate for the Freedom Fund.

-• Freedom Fund’s hotspot model appears promising, but we are highly uncertain given the limited evidence.
+• Freedom Fund’s hotspot model appears promising, but I am highly uncertain given the limited evidence.
 Freedom Fund also seems to be committed to carefully evaluating their work and publishing the results.

 • However, I am uncertain regarding how much Freedom Fund benefits from marginal funding at the moment, so I cannot say whether donating to them is an impactful option at the moment.